Climate Cardinals: Programs and activities

-Translation Initiative

-Climate Cardinals translates climate information into more than 105 languages, working with volunteers and professional translators.
-It prioritizes free translations for grassroots organizations while offering affordable services for larger institutions, using proceeds to support youth-led climate education.
+Climate Cardinals runs the largest translation project in the climate sector, making climate information accessible in 105+ languages.
+Volunteers and professional linguists work together to provide free translations for grassroots organizations and affordable services for larger institutions.
+Revenue from translation services fuels youth-led climate education efforts.

-Chapters Program

-The organization operates a network of more than 200 student-led chapters in 35 countries, with 81% located in the Global South.
+The organization's Chapters Program coordinates more than 85+ student-led chapters in 20+ countries, with 84% located in the Global South.
 These chapters focus on local climate education, advocacy, and action tailored to community needs.

-Youth Fellows Program

-The Youth Fellows Program trains young leaders in nonprofit operations and strategic changemaking.
-Since its launch, 200 fellows have completed the program, with some going on to advise the WHO Director-General and receive scholarships to leading universities.
+The Fellowship Program trains the next generation of social impact leaders.
+Since its launch, 250 fellows have completed the program, with alumni going on to advise the WHO Director-General and receive scholarships to leading universities.

-Climate Calling

-Launched in 2025, Climate Calling is an online platform designed to connect over 70,000 youth with climate-related jobs, internships, and funding opportunities.

-Ambassadors Program

-The Ambassadors Program provides educational resources and toolkits for young people to promote climate literacy in their communities.
-With 40,000 sign-ups across 134 countries, it is posed to become one of the largest multilingual climate education networks.
+Participation in other groups